-The Trustee receives and reviews detailed climate metrics data from its investment adviser and investment managers on an annual basis.
-In particular, the Trustee has been monitoring the Plan's climate change metrics since 2022, two years before it was formally required to do so.
+The Trustees receives and reviews detailed climate metrics data from its investment adviser and investment managers on an annual basis.
+In particular, the Trustee has been monitoring the Plan's climate change metrics since 2020, two years before the Trustee was formally required to do so.
 Climate metrics for the most recent Plan Year are reported in Section 4 of this report.